 Dr. Jordan joined the UIS faculty in 2010 after two years as a visiting assistant professor at Northern Illinois University and three years as the Legal History Fellow at the Institute for Legal Studies, University of Wisconsin Law School.
 She was promoted to Associate Professor and elected Chair of the Department of Legal Studies in 2015.
 In the spring semester of 2016, Jordan was a visiting fellow at the Institute of Advanced Legal Studies, University of London.

-Jordan’s scholarship focuses on the history of women lawyers and their local, national and international social justice activism; issues of gender race and the law, and critical race theory.
-Her current work is on the transnational coalitions of women lawyers of color in shaping the new world order during the mid twentieth century.
+Jordan’s scholarship focuses on the history of women lawyers and their local, national and international social justice activism; issues of gender, race, and law, and critical race theory.
+Her current work is on the transnational coalitions of women lawyers of color in shaping the new world order during the mid-twentieth century.
 She is additionally analyzing issues of race identity, African-American women lawyers’ civil rights activism throughout the twentieth century, and the strategies women lawyers of color developed to overcome the intersection of race and gender discrimination in the legal system.